SchoolOfCode/workshop_array_methods/README.md

 # Array Methods Workshop

 Write the code for each task in the relevant js file.
 Change the src attribute of the script tag in `index.html` to run the file you want.
+To check that the code is working as you think it is, console.log the variables as you move through the tasks.

 ## Task 1 - Map